0x7o/gameGPT/README.md

-# gameT5
+# gameGPT
-Trained ruT5 on CYOA stories
+Trained ruGPT3 on Russian "Choose Your Own Adventure" stories